zsmweb/librtcdcpp/README.md

 ### Signalling server

-From project root, on the host machine or a different machine on the network, set up the signalling server:
+From project root, on the host machine or a different machine on the network (x86/amd64 only), set up the signalling server:

-* Run the centrifugo real-time messaging server container: `docker run --ulimit nofile=65536:65536 -v ./:/centrifugo -p 8000:8000 centrifugo/centrifugo centrifugo -c cent_config.json`
+* Run the centrifugo real-time messaging server container: `docker run --ulimit nofile=65536:65536 -v $(pwd):/centrifugo -p 8000:8000 centrifugo/centrifugo centrifugo -c cent_config.json`

 ### Signalling client